tobyzerner/json-api-server/docs/show.md

 ## Implementation

-The Show endpoint requires the resource to implement the `Tobyz\JsonApiServer\Resource\Findable` interface.
+The `Show` endpoint requires the resource or collection to implement the `Tobyz\JsonApiServer\Resource\Findable` interface.
 The endpoint will call the `find` method with the requested resource ID to retrieve the model instance.